 After an individual is arrested for a crime, he or she is taken into custody to await trial.
-In most cases however, the judge will allow an individual to be released on bond until the conclusion of his or her trial.
+In most cases, however, the judge will allow an individual to be released on bond until the conclusion of his or her trial.

-In order for an individual to be granted bond, he or she has to appear before a judge in a hearing to decide pretrial release conditions.
-If you have been arrested for a crime, it is vital that you contact an experienced Dallas criminal defense attorney who can assist you in persuading the judge to grant you bond.
+In order for an individual to be granted a bond, he or she has to appear before a judge in a hearing to decide pretrial release conditions.
+If you have been arrested for a crime, it is vital that you contact an experienced Dallas criminal defense attorney who can assist you in persuading the judge to grant you a bond.

 Dallas Bond Hearing Attorney

 If you have been charged with a crime in Fort Worth, Garland, Irving, Grand Prairie, Dallas Denton, Plano, McKinney, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville, or Frisco, contact the Law Offices of Richard C. McConath.
 Attorney Richard McConathy will fight the allegations against you, and work hard to ensure that your pretrial release conditions are fair.